-- Do not prop open exterior doors to building. - Lock room doors, even when leaving for short periods of time. - Ask visitors to identify themselves before admitting them into the building. - Carry room keys at all times and never loan them to others. - Walk in pairs, especially when going out at night. - Park your vehicle in well-lighted areas and keep it locked at all times; valuables should be concealed. - Secure your personal information (Social Security number, date of birth, ID number, PINs, passwords, etc.). - Report suspicious circumstances and unusual incidents immediately.
+- Do not prop open exterior doors to building. - Lock room doors, even when leaving for short periods of time. - Ask visitors to identify themselves before admitting them into the building. - Walk in pairs, especially when going out at night. - Park your vehicle in well-lighted areas and keep it locked at all times; valuables should be concealed. - Secure your personal information (Social Security number, date of birth, ID number, PINs, passwords, etc.). - Report suspicious circumstances and unusual incidents immediately.